microsoft/mssql-scripter/doc/installation_guide.md

 - [Development guide](development_guide.md#Environment_Setup)

-## Could not find version that satifies the requirement mssql-scripter
+## Error: Could not find version that satifies the requirement mssql-scripter
 If you see the above error running `pip install mssql-scripter`, this means the pip version used is out-of-date.
 Upgrade pip using the command:
 ```shell
 $ sudo apt-get install python-pip
 $ sudo pip install --upgrade pip
 ```

-## Ubuntu 14 & 17, Debian 8 - libunwind.so.8: cannot open shared object file
+## Error: libunwind.so.8: cannot open shared object file  -
 If you encounter the below error running mssql-scripter, this means the libunwind8 package is not installed.
+This error has been seen on Ubuntu 14 & 17, Debian 8.
 ```shell
 Failed to load /usr/local/lib/python2.7/dist-packages/mssqltoolsservice/bin/libcoreclr.so, error
 libunwind.so.8: cannot open shared object file: No such file or directory